 When I sent out the email to 200 friends to ask about their technology habits, an interesting trend I found was that the older respondents had upgraded their phones and computers fewer total times in their life than the younger people who responded – despite the fact that they’d been using and consuming digital technologies for a longer period of time.
 The people who were 24 or 25 would say, “I’m on my 11th phone, I get a new one every year,” or something similar, while the older respondents had often only had two or three cell phones in their lives.
 Clearly, the youth market is being targeted in a really effective way regarding constant upgrades.
 In terms of the future, that is definitely a demographic that will determine a large part of what is to come.

-This project has made me realize how broad the word “recycling” is, especially in the context of technology.
+Yikes, that’s a little scary.
+I wonder if there’s hope for better e-waste recycling systems in the near future.
+How has this project changed your notion of what it means to "recycle" e-waste?This project has made me realize how broad the word “recycling” is, especially in the context of technology.
 Usually when we recycle our computers or cell phones, we are not entirely sure what ends up happening to them.
 When I visited the e-waste recycling center in India, and saw two weeks worth of waste that had been imported from the US, I felt like the good people who optimistically went to recycle their computers in California or New York did not expect them to wind up in a heap on the other side of the world, being mined for precious metals by people wearing no protection.
 This project has definitely made me question what recycling even means in this context, and I find myself encouraging others to ask those questions too.

-The good news is that there are recycling centers that directly repurpose technology right on site, and even teach people how to repurpose the old devices themselves.
+Based on your experiences, what would you tell people to do with their old computers, phones, printers, TVs, etc?
+Should they recycle them?
+Make their own art?
+Drop them off at Salvation Army?
+Smash them á la Office Space?
+Something else?The good news is that there are recycling centers that directly repurpose technology right on site, and even teach people how to repurpose the old devices themselves.
 Considering that “recycling” can mean so many things, my answer is to ask more questions.
 When you take your products to be recycled, ask how they do it.
 Ask what happens on site, what components are shipped out, and where they are shipped.
 Ask, will these products be processed in the United States?
 Or are they shipped to India, Ghana, or China?
 If they’re bein shipped abroad, what happens when the e-waste gets there?
 How much of the product is actually recycled, and how much of it is trashed once the precious components are mined?
 We need to be thinking critically about these processes, as questions like these can lead us to the critical mass of awareness that is needed to make real change.

-Over and over again, this project makes clear to me that we need to be shifting the questions we’re asking about e-waste.
+Real change sounds great, but as a culture, this endless cycle of "out with the old, in with the new" has become the norm for technology consumption.
+What can people or companies do to start changing this process?Over and over again, this project makes clear to me that we need to be shifting the questions we’re asking about e-waste.
 The question should not be, “What’s the best way for me to throw away my phone/computer?”
 It should be, “How can we design a phone/computer that we don’t have to throw away?”
 Sustainability begins with design, so it’s time for designers to take the lead on this.
 How can we design sustainable devices?
 How can we strategize for future repurposing when we first build the devices, or create secondary markets that can transform our obsolete technologies into something with a new purpose once the first use is finished?
 Why not build a phone that turns into a water filter or a solar panel when it’s no longer useful as a phone?
 We need to think creatively.
 The Earth is a finite resource, and we can’t throw this stuff away forever.
 So for my next upgrade, I want a phone I can eat when I’m done with it.